 “Notification Email Address” means the email address (if any) designated by Customer, via the user interface of the Processor Services or such other means provided by Google, to receive certain notifications from Google relating to this Data Processing Addendum.

 “Privacy Shield” means the EU-U.S. Privacy Shield legal framework, the Swiss-U.S. Privacy Shield legal framework, and any equivalent legal framework that may apply between the UK and the United States.

 “Processor Services” means the applicable services listed at privacy.google.com/businesses/gdprservices.

-“Security Documentation” means the certificate issued for the ISO 27001 Certification and/or any other security certifications or documentation that Google may make available in respect of the Processor Services.
+“Security Documentation” means the ISO 27001 Certification and/or any other security certifications or documentation that Google may make available in respect of the Processor Services.

 “Security Measures” has the meaning given in Section 7.1.1 (Google’s Security Measures).

 “Subprocessors” means third parties authorised under this Data Processing Addendum to have logical access to and process Customer Personal Data in order to provide parts of the Processor Services and any related technical support.

 “Supervisory Authority” means, as applicable: (a) a “supervisory authority” as defined in the EU GDPR; and/or (b) the “Commissioner” as defined in the UK GDPR.

 “Term” means the period from the Terms Effective Date until the end of Google’s provision of the Processor Services under the Agreement.